sail-sg/envpool/docs/pages/build.rst

 Build From Source
 =================

-We recommend to build EnvPool on Ubuntu 20.04 environment.
+We recommend building EnvPool on Ubuntu 20.04 environment.

 We use `bazel <https://bazel.build/>`_ to build EnvPool.
-Comparing with `pip <https://pip.pypa.io/>`_, using bazel to build python package with C++ .so files has some advantages:
+Comparing with `pip <https://pip.pypa.io/>`_, using Bazel to build python package with C++ .so files has some advantages:

-- bazel allows us to build from source code but no need to directly includes the code in our repo;
+- Bazel allows us to build from source code, but no need to directly includes the code in our repo;
-- no need to write complex cmake files, especially with multiple third-party dependencies;
+- no need to write complex CMake files, especially with multiple third-party dependencies;
-- using bazel for CI test pipeline can only run the test with modified part, so that it can save a lot of time.
+- using Bazel for CI test pipeline can only run the test with modified part, so that it can save a lot of time.

 Install Bazelisk
 ----------------

-Bazelisk is a version controller for bazel.
+Bazelisk is a version controller for Bazel.
 You can install it via `npm <https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions>`_

 .. code-block:: bash